 Give me all the gratins please!!
 This Cheesy Potato Gratin is one for the record books and you need it STAT.

-I mean, what’s not to love about thinly sliced potatoes layered with caramelized onions, heavy cream, tons of cheese, herbs, salt and pepper?
-It’s basically the most magical side dish on the planet.
+I mean, what's not to love about thinly sliced potatoes layered with caramelized onions, heavy cream, tons of cheese, herbs, salt and pepper?
+It's basically the most magical side dish on the planet.
 And I am NOT to be left alone with it.
-Somehow it disappears very quickly and I don’t want to be held accountable.
+Somehow this Cheesy Potato Gratin always disappears very quickly and I don't want to be held accountable.

 This will be making an appearance on my holiday dinner party table this year and I am 100% confident in saying you should be doing the same.
 TRUST.
 It's the best.
 Potato Gratin for EVERYONE.